 However, the main import of 2 Nephi in this regard is the universal availability of the blessings of the gospel.
 His focus is not on the particulars of covenantal blessings; perhaps he assumes his people already know those promises.
 His focus is on making sure they know their dislocation has not cut them off from those promises, and that they are contingent on their worship of Jesus Christ.
 A continuing, uninterrupted access to God’s love and blessings and an eventual restoration as covenant Israel” is at the heart of what the covenant promises.

-What do you think drove Nephi’s consuming desire to write scripture for the benefit of his family?
+What drove Nephi’s consuming desire to write scripture for the benefit of his family?

-Terryl Givens: There is abundant evidence that Nephi’s original audience is his immediate family and descendents.
+There is abundant evidence that Nephi’s original audience is his immediate family and descendants.
 They are the persons he explicitly addresses repeatedly.